Pablo-source/Text_classification_model/README.md

 # Testing a small text classification model using Targets
 The aim of this project is to use  Targets package to setup a small text classification model using Tidymodels and Themis packages.

+Classifcation predictive models involve predicting a class label for a given observation

 ### Dealing with imbalanced data
 -	When dealing with a classification data set with skewed class proportions is called imbalanced data.
 -	Within this data set we find two types of imbalanced data classes: